dpaschal-lf/tankDesigner/README.md

 	- purpose: return the angle of the turret
 	- params: none
 	- return: (number) the degree angle of the turret relative to the world
+- getBodyAngle
+	- purpose: return the angle of the tank body
+	- params: none
+	- return: (number) the degree angle of the tank body
 - getName
 	- purpose: get the current tank's name
 	- params: none